uclab-potsdam/scrollytelling-beginners/code/solutions/README.md

 **Step 2** - Now our data are ready to be used.
 We have to prepare our code.
 To do so we start by calculating width and height of our chart, which will be used later to position our figure inside the `svg` tag in the `index.html` file.

 Go to `index.js`.
-You will notice that our file is organised in "boxes".
-We have a bigger box called `app` and inside we have *smaller* boxes such as: `data`, `mounted`, `computed` and so on.
+You will notice that our file is organised in "containers".
+We have a bigger box called `app` and inside we have *smaller* containers such as: `data`, `mounted`, `computed` and so on.
 This structure is proper of Vue.js and it will allow us to keep our code consistent.
 If you want to learn more about what does what you can take a look here: [The Vue Instance](https://vuejs.org/v2/guide/instance.html).

 In data define `margin`:
 ```js